-Entries that start with a case number of "NA" involve information received from university administrators that do not work for Public Safety, but who are defined by federal law as Public Safety Authorities.
+Entries that start with a case number of "NA" involve information received from university administrators that do not work for Public Safety, but who are defined by federal law as Campus Security Authorities.
 These administrators share non-identifying information with Public Safety that is provided by the victim.

-In these incidents, the victims did not file official police reports and it is therefore not always possible to provide information regarding the five areas typically covered in the crime & fire log (i.e. Nature/Classification, Date Reported, Date Occurred, Time, General Location, Off Campus (Y or N), Disposition).
+In these incidents, the victims did not file official police reports and it is therefore not always possible to provide information regarding the five areas typically covered in the crime and fire log (i.e. Nature/Classification, Date Reported, Date Occurred, Time, General Location, Disposition).
 Since an official report was not filed, no disposition is listed.

-These incidents are reported to Public Safety for statistical purposes and are posted to the crime & fire log when the information is received by Public Safety.
+These incidents are reported to Public Safety for statistical purposes and are posted to the crime and fire log when the information is received by Public Safety.

-According to Federal Law, an institution may withhold any of the required fields of entry, i.e. the nature, date, time, location, and/or disposition if any of the following conditions apply:
+According to federal law, an institution may withhold any of the required fields of entry, i.e. nature, date, time, location, and/or disposition if any of the following conditions apply:

 - The disclosure is prohibited by law